soneight/sonogram/README.md

 > The main goal is to discourage mistakes by making programs inefficient,
 > rather than causing erroneous behavior, if this is even possible to achieve.
+> So using language features incorrectly should lead to inefficient code generation.

 ## Roadmap
-> Not rushed; eight-year plan for release.
+> Not rushed; eight-year (starting from 2025) plan for release.

 - **2025-2029**: _Alpha versions_;
 - **2029-2032**: _Beta versions_;